Hundreds in jewelry stolen from Catoosa County home

-According to the Catoosa County Sheriff’s Department, the incident occurred sometime between 6 p.m. and 8:30 p.m. on the evening of Dec.
+According to the Catoosa County Sheriff’s Department, the incident occurred sometime between 6 p.m. and 8:30 p.m. on Dec.
 7.

-The victim did admit that the home may have been left unlocked during the time of the incident.
+The victim said the house may have been left unlocked during the time of the incident.

 According to the victims, a gun safe, electric guitar, and several articles of jewelry were taken during the incident.